Rewiring the Transformer with Depth-Wise LSTMs: Introduction

-\begin{itemize} \item We suggest that the popular residual connection has its drawbacks, and propose to use depth-wise LSTM for the training of Transformers instead of using residual connections, which is non-trival. \item We integrate the depth-wise LSTM with the other parts (multi-head attention networks and feed-forward networks) of Transformer layers, which demonstrates how to use depth-wise LSTM to replace residual connections. \item In our experiments, we show that the 6-layer Transformer using depth-wise LSTM can bring significant improvements over that with residual connections.
-In deep Transformer experiments, we show that depth-wise LSTM also has the ability to ensure deep Transformers with up to $24$ layers, and the 12-layer Transformer using depth-wise LSTM already performs comparably to the 24-layer Transformer with residual connections, which suggests more efficient using of per-layer parameters with depth-wise LSTM than residual connections. \item To measure the effects of the non-linearity of the layer on performance, we propose to distill the analyzing layer of the trained model into a linear transformation which cannot sustain any non-linearity and observe the performance degradation brought by the replacement. \end{itemize}
+\begin{itemize} \item We suggest that selectively aggregating different layer representations of the Transformer may improve the performance, and propose to use depth-wise LSTMs to connect stacked (sub-) layers of Transformers.
+We show how Transformer layer normalization and feed-forward sub-layers can be absorbed by depth-wise LSTMs, while connecting pure Transformer attention layers by depth-wise LSTMs (for Transformer encoder and decoder blocks), replacing residual connections. \item We show that the 6-layer Transformer using depth-wise LSTM can bring significant improvements in both WMT tasks and the challenging OPUS-100 multilingual NMT task.
+We show that depth-wise LSTM also has the ability to support deep Transformers with up to $24$ layers, and that the 12-layer Transformer using depth-wise LSTM already performs at the level of the 24-layer vanilla Transformer. \end{itemize}